fjggmg/Ampera1/README.md

 # README #

 This is the official home to the code for Origin, part of the Ki Global Hedge project.
+The wiki has useful information to help with the program, feel free to add to it.

 ### What is this repository for? ###